TimoTSchmidt/test3/index.md

 ## Experience

+`2018`
+__Documentation Assistant__ | Indonesian Architecture Conference <br>
+Documented a few events by taking the photograph of the speaker and participants while discussing about architectural stuff.

 `2016-2017`
 __Head of Internal Department__ | UKAFO (ITS Photography Club) <br>
 Supervised all internal events such as recuitment new member and photoshoot (weekly event).